-A place of worship, a home, an orphanage, a workplace.
+A place of worship.
+Home.
+Orphanage.
+Workplace.
 Where the Khmers used to live their lives… And some Cambodians still do, up to this day.

 I was expecting temples, stunning sandstone architecture, some kind of catharsis walking along a site from the 12th century… Definitely was not ready for what I received from the visit.
 Emotional rollercoster, when the REAL Cambodia slaps you on the face.
-It is not the touristy Pub street anymore with the oh so pale and Westernized Europeans…
+It is not the touristy Pub street anymore, where the locals took you – the oh so pale and Westernized Europeans…

 First of all, it is not a temple.
 Well if you count something a temple that stretches to 500 acres… It is basically a whole town!
 We spent there a day, and still barely saw half of it – if at all.
 The heat and humidity was difficult to bear though, after a couple of hours it was difficult to listen to what our guide was saying.

 I won’t be so practical this time, as Angkor grew close to my heart.
 If you are in Siem Reap, you do not need directions to find it anyway.
 It’s everywhere.
 The marketing of Angkor exceeds Hungary’s marketing as a whole.
 They have angkor cigarettes, angkor beer…

 One important tip though, wake up early and be there by 5:30am when they open the gates.
 Later, the humidity becomes almost unbearable.

 In the morning the owner of the guesthouse got his son to drive us around Angkor Wat.
 I felt quite bad as we spent hours wandering around the temples while he was waiting for us in the Sun, in about 40 degrees.
 But I guess he was used to the heat anyway.

 We finally got to the the moat and left our driver there.
 That is when we bumped into the Cambodian teacher who took us around, sharing all the religious myths and stories behind the countless pictures and figures on the temple walls – all this for 10 Dollars.